Denga

 Four pre-reform dengi of the Novgorod Republic (novgorodki), 1420–1478.

 A copper denga minted during the reign of Tsar Peter I in 1704.

-A denga (деньга, (Note: In earlier texts spelled "денга".) деньги) was a Russian monetary unit with a value latterly equal to 1/2 kopeck (100 kopecks = 1 Russian ruble).
+A denga (деньга, (Note: In earlier texts (until the end of the 18th century), it is spelled as "денга".) деньги) was a Russian monetary unit with a value latterly equal to 1/2 kopeck (100 kopecks = 1 Russian ruble).
 The denga was introduced in the second half of the 14th century during the reign of Dmitry Donskoy.

 Etymology

 The Russian word denga is borrowed from Tatar (cf. Chagatay: täŋkä; teŋgä; teŋge; lit. 'small silver coin').
 Other proposals made are: Middle Persian: dāng, New Persian: dānag ('coin'), whereas other authors saw the word close to the Turkic word tamga ('mark, stamp').

 The plural form of denga, dengi (деньги) has become the usual Russian word for "money".

 History

 Pre-reform kopecks, dengi, and polushki minted during the reign of Tsar Ivan III in the 15th century.

-Production of dengi as minted coins began in the middle of the 14th century, during the reign of Dmitry Donskoy.
+Production of dengi as minted silver coins began in the second half of the 14th century, during the reign of Dmitry Donskoy, specifically in the 1370s and 1380s.
+They were first minted in Moscow and their introduction marked the end of the country's coinless period.
+They were also minted in Nizhny Novgorod and Ryazan.
+From the 1400s, they began to be minted in Tver.
+Initially, 200 dengi were made from one ruble, weighing about 1 gram.

 In their earliest form, they were imitations of the silver coinage of the khans of the Golden Horde, usually bearing blundered or meaningless legends.
 Weighing about a gram, they were prepared by cutting silver wire into measured lengths, beating each length flat, and then striking the resulting blank between two dies.
 This resulted in slightly elongated coins, often showing traces of the original wire from which they had been taken.
 From Dmitry Donskoy's time onward, the coins began to take a more Russian form, with depictions of people, animals and Russian legends, although legends partly in Arabic (the official language of the Horde) persisted on some coins until the time of Ivan III.

-Dengi were made only in the Russian princedoms; the state of Novgorod and the city of Pskov made their own slightly larger coins.
+The early dengi were made in the Russian principalities; the city-states of Novgorod and Pskov also began to mint their own denga coins in the 15th century.
 In the Pskov Judicial Charter, the general court fee (podsudnichye) is set to 10 dengi.
 220 dengi were equivalent to one ruble and 30 grivny in Pskov.
+Uniformity in weight was introduced after the Grand Principality of Moscow was united with the other states in the late 15th century.
+For most of its history, six dengi was equal to one altyn, while 200 dengi was equal to one ruble.